Stabilization of linear Port-Hamiltonian Descriptor Systems via Output Feedback: Introduction

-It has been addressed in \cite{MehU23} how one can reformulate a general linear pHDAE system to one with $\ell=n$ and $Q=I$ and how to remove the feedthrough term, so that $Du=(S-N)u=0$.
-In the following we will briefly recall this reformulation which would always be the first step of a regularization procedure.
+{ It has been addressed in \cite{MehU23} how one can reformulate a general linear pHDAE system to one with $\ell=n$ and $Q=I$ and how to remove the feedthrough term, so that $Du=(S-N)u=0$.
+Although it will always be the first step of the regularization and stabilization procedure, we do not present this simplification here, but assume} that we have given a pHDAE system of the form